 Researchers are measuring, monitoring,and analysing the performance of the world’s largest 3D printed metal structure: a 12 metre-long stainless steel bridge.
 Data from a sensor network installed on the bridge is being inputted into a ‘digital twin’ of the bridge which acts as a living computer model that imitates the physical bridge with growing accuracy in real time as the data comes in.

 Explaining the science

-A research team from The Alan Turing Institute are partnering with MX3D, a 3D printing company, to measure, monitor and analyse the performance of the world’s largest 3D printed metal structure: a 12 metre-long stainless steel bridge due to be installed across a canal in Amsterdam in 2018.
+In partnership with MX3D, a 3D printing company, researchers on this project are measuring, monitoring, and analysing the performance of the world’s largest 3D printed metal structure: a 12 metre-long stainless steel bridge due to be installed across a canal in Amsterdam in 2018.

 The bridge will be installed across the Oudezijds Achterburgwal canal in Amsterdam in late 2018, and data will be captured by the team over the length of the project.